tr3ck3r/linklight/exercises/networking_selfpaced/exercises/1-0-explore/README.md

 ## Step 3

-Use the `cat` command to view the contents of the `ansible.cfg` file.
+Use the `echo` command to create and `cat` to view the contents of the `ansible.cfg` file.
 Your configuration file may differ or you may need to create it and apply this configuration depending on where you got the Ansible VM from.

 ```
+cat <<EOF > ~ansible.cfg
+#!/bin/bash
+echo \$PWD
+echo $PWD
+EOF

 [student1@ansible networking-workshop]$ cat ~/.ansible.cfg
 [defaults]
 stdout_callback = yaml